-For any further logins initialResponse.getChallengeName() will be blank and the result contains the authentication tokens from Cognito.
+For any further logins, initialResponse.getChallengeName() will be blank and the result contains the authentication tokens from Cognito.

 Then we need to provide a new password.
-The below code can be used for setting new password for this user.
+The below code can be used for setting a new password for this user.

 challengeResponse.getChallengeName() will be null for a successful change.
-Cognito will handle the situations like invalid passwords, user not found etc as well.
+Cognito will handle the situations like invalid passwords, user not found, etc as well.

-Cognito is service provided by AWS for user authentication.
+Cognito is a service provided by AWS for user authentication.
 We can create a user pool for storing the details of users of our application.
-A user can be added to this pool either through AWS console or programmatically.
+A user can be added to this pool either through the AWS console or programmatically.
 We can use AWS Java SDK for authenticating this user.
 We have seen sample java code for authentication here.